 As a pioneer in ecologically aware tourism in this region, Kitesurfing Lanka prides itself on our conservation credentials, aiming to establish a more environmentally aware travel industry in Sri Lanka.
-Through collaborating with like-minded organizations, we are actively trying to reduced our carbon footprint and aim to become a zero waste facility.
+Through collaborating with like-minded organisations, we are actively trying to reduce our carbon footprint and aim to become a zero-waste facility.
 In line with our focus on maximising the preservation of our planet, we invite you to join on our quest for a greener and more sustainable Sri Lanka!

 What can you do for a greener & cleaner Sri Lanka?

 - Guests are invited to offset their carbon footprint by assisting in our environment rehabilitation and Mangrove planting projects.
 Help us plant a mangrove or join in on a regular community beach clean-up.

 - Organic and environmentally friendly bathing products are available to purchase in our shop.

 - Join our regular workshops on how you can live a more environmentally conscious life – topics range from creating homemade bathing products to waste reduction activities.

 - Donate to our Kite Green Initiative